$\boldsymbol{\lambda}$-Orthogonality Regularization for Compatible Representation Learning: Additional Architecture for Independently Pretrained Models Setting

 \section{Additional Architecture for Independently Pretrained Models Setting}

-We conducted additional experiments using a DenseNet-121 as the old model, $\phi_{\text{old}}$, and an EfficientNet-B3 as the new model, $\phi_{\text{new}}$, both pretrained on ImageNet1K and obtained from the PyTorch Hub.
-The results of these experiments on the ImageNet1K dataset are presented in Table~\ref{tab:abl_arch}.
+We conduct additional experiments using a DenseNet-121 as the old model, $\phi_{\text{old}}$, and an EfficientNet-B3 as the new model, $\phi_{\text{new}}$, both pretrained on ImageNet1K and obtained from the PyTorch Hub.
+The results of these experiments on the ImageNet1K dataset are presented in Tab.~\ref{tab:abl_arch}.
 Our approach achieves the best performance across all metrics, outperforming the baselines in both cross-model and same-model retrieval scenarios.